Enjoy your event with easy recipes to cook for a crowd.

 • 2 teaspoons pepper

-In serveral large pots, brown onions and garlic and beef until meat is no longer pink.
+In several large pots, brown onions and garlic and beef until meat is no longer pink.
 Drain.
 Add the remaining ingredients, cover and simmer for 4 hours.
 Stir occasionally.
-Makes approximately 8 quarts (65 servings).
+Makes approximately 8 quarts of sauce (65 servings).

 SUGGESTION: This can be made ahead and froze in various sized containers or freezer bags to be used for everyday family meals.